 Settings -> General -> Accessibility

-In the Accessibility menu, switch the VoiceOver toggle to "On".
+In the Accessibility menu, switch the VoiceOver toggle to "On."

 Warning: Once VoiceOver is turned on, things will get a little wonky.
 Your traditional touch commands change, and it takes a little while to get used to the new commands.
 For example, in order to select an app you need to tap the app once, like you normally would, but you then need to double tap the app to get it to open.